horker/dataquery/README.md

 The main features are:
 - Written in C#, so that it works fast for large data
-- Supports every database product that provides the ADO.NET driver, including SQL Server, Oracle, MySQL, PostgreSQL, SQLite, Access, OLEDB and ODBC.
+- Supports every database product that provides the ADO.NET driver, including SQL Server, Oracle, MySQL, PostgreSQL, SQLite, Access, OLEDB, and ODBC
 - Returns query results as PowerShell objects, and exports PowerShell objects into database tables
-- Enables to read `app.config` or `web.config` to set up database provider definitions and connection strings
+- Reads `app.config` or `web.config` to define database providers and connection strings
-- Enables to get information from the database schema
+- Gets information from the database schema
 - Provides the built-in SQLite driver

 ## Installation